masterzorag/xbm_tools/README.md

 - genXBMfonts.sh
 -----------------
-script to create xbm glyph from truetype fonts anc C header to include font in yur project
+script to create xbm glyph from truetype fonts, and C header to include font in your project

 - xbm_dump
 -----------